 until the last beat sets you free —

 Memorial donations may be made in Chris’s honor to “Portland Boychoir” via check mailed to P.O.
 Box 6844, Portland, OR, 97228 or credit card – click box below.

-Thank you to the following for their generous donation: Eugene & Susan Bell, John & Christine Booren, Dorothy Bruss, Lee & Robin Feidelson, Patricia Hazlett, Annelee Lander, Kris & Karen Ledbetter, Stan & Diana Ness, Robert & Susan Pater, Lena Pierce, Terry Schumacher, Michael Siegel & Kristina Alman, Steven & Lisa Smith, Laura Snyder, Joel Snyder, Deborah Swan, Marie Wachlin, Charles & Geraldine Willis, Barbara Wuest
+Thank you to the following for their generous donation: Eugene & Susan Bell, Carrie Benson, Alan “Rocky” Blumhagen, John & Christine Booren, Dorothy Bruss, Lee & Robin Feidelson, Patricia Hazlett, Annelee Lander, Kris & Karen Ledbetter, Stan & Diana Ness, Robert & Susan Pater, Lena Pierce, Richard Royse, Terry Schumacher, Michael Siegel & Kristina Alman, Steven & Lisa Smith, Joel Snyder, Laura Snyder, Deborah Swan, David VanderPloeg, Marie Wachlin, Charles & Geraldine Willis, Barbara Wuest